 Water Element

 What, friends, is the water element?
 The water element can be internal or external.
 What is the internal water element?
-It is anything fluid and flowing within the body, clung to as part of one's identity, such as bile, phlegm, pus, blood, sweat, fat, tears, grease, spit, snot, joint fluid, and urine, or any other internal substance that is fluid and flowing.
-This is referred to as the internal water element.
-Both the internal and external water elements are simply the water element.
-It should be seen with correct wisdom as it truly is: 'This is not mine, I am not this, this is not my self.'
-By viewing it in this way, one becomes disenchanted with the water element, and the mind becomes dispassionate towards it.
+It is anything internally, belonging to oneself, that is liquid, fluid, and clung to, that is, bile, phlegm, pus, blood, sweat, fat, tears, grease, saliva, mucus, |oil of the joints::synovial fluid [lasikā]|, urine, or whatever else internally, belonging to oneself, is liquid, fluid, and clung to — this is called the internal water element.
+Both the internal water element and the external water element are simply the water element.
+It should be seen with proper wisdom as it truly is: ‘This is not mine, this I am not, this is not my self.’
+Having seen it thus with proper wisdom, one becomes disenchanted with the water element, and the mind becomes dispassionate towards the water element.

 There is indeed a time, friends, when the external water element is disturbed.
 It sweeps through villages, towns, cities, regions, and entire countries.
 There is, friends, a time when in the great ocean, waters descend even to the extent of a hundred yojanas, two hundred yojanas, three hundred yojanas, four hundred yojanas, five hundred yojanas, six hundred yojanas, and seven hundred yojanas.
 There is, friends, a time when in the great ocean, the water stands only as high as seven palm trees, six palm trees, five palm trees, four palm trees, three palm trees, two palm trees, and even just as high as one palm tree.
 There is, friends, a time when in the great ocean, the water stands only as high as seven persons, six persons, five persons, four persons, three persons, two persons, and even just as high as one person.
 There is, friends, a time when in the great ocean, the water stands only as high as half a person, at waist level, at knee level, and at ankle level.
 There comes a time when the waters in the great ocean are not enough to wet even the joint of a finger.
 When even this external water element, great as it is, is seen to be impermanent, subject to wearing away, and liable to dissolution and change, what of this body, which is clung to by craving and lasts but a while?
-There can be no considering that as 'I am this' or 'this is mine' or 'I am' .
+There can be no considering that as ‘I am this’ or ‘this is mine’ or ‘I am’ (the root of conceit, comparison, ego).
 And if others insult, abuse, provoke, or harass a bhikkhu, he understands that this painful feeling has arisen from sensory contact and is dependent on it, not independent.
-He perceives contact, feeling, perception, volitional formations, and consciousness as impermanent.
+He perceives contact, feeling, perception, intentional constructions, and consciousness as impermanent.
 His mind, focusing solely on the element as its object, acquires clarity, steadiness, and resolution...
 Indeed, friends, by this much, a bhikkhu has accomplished much.

 Fire Element